liferay/liferay-docs/develop/tutorials/articles/110-portlets/20-lexicon/02-applying-lexicon-patterns-to-your-forms-navigation-and-search.markdown

 # Applying Lexicon Patterns to Your Forms, Navigation, and Search [](id=applying-lexicon-patterns-to-forms-navigation-and-search)

-This tutorial covers how to leverage Lexicon patterns in your app's forms, navigation, and search results, to make them more user-friendly.
+This tutorial covers how to leverage Lexicon patterns in your app's forms, navigation, and search results to make them more user-friendly.

 You can learn how to update your navigation next.

 ## Applying Lexicon to the Navigation Bar [](id=applying-lexicon-to-the-navigation-bar)

 All administration apps in @product-ver@ have a navigation bar.
-If your app is intended for administrative use, you can use a navigation bar as well.
 Applying Lexicon to your existing navigation bar takes only one additional attribute.

 If your app already has a navigation bar implemented with the [`aui:nav-bar`](@platform-ref@/7.0-latest/taglibs/util-taglib/aui/nav-bar.html)